ayushhuyaar/javascript-30Days-challenge/README.md

-This is 30 Days javascript challenge by Hitesh chaudhary (chair aur code)
+I have taken 30 days javascript challenge (from Chai aur code)